Megalanthus/Graph-editor-for-unity3d-doc/README.md

 - Added property Graph.AutoCalculate, which allows to turn off graph auto-calculation.
 - The Node.OnCreateNode method has been renamed to Node.OnCreate.
 - Added Node.OnRemove method.

+<a name="history-1-2"></a>
+## Version 1.2
+- Fixed a bug when dynamically changing a node.
+- Fixed bug in GraphEditor.CenteringNode method.